 Dr. Greg MacLeod died on May 3, 2017, leaving an impressive legacy of thought and achievement.

 His successor as director the Tompkins Institute is Dr. Tom Urbaniak, CBU Professor of Political Science.
 Dr. Urbaniak is Past Chair of the National Trust for Canada and the author of five books.
 He has led many non-profit organizations.
 He has been active in crime prevention, child welfare, public libraries, neighbourhood regeneration, affordable housing, and as a leader in the Polish Canadian community.
 He is a frequent media analyst on public policy.

 Dr. Urbaniak works extensively with community organizations and faith communities.
-Among other services, he facilitates tailored workshops to help organizations renew themselves and realize their full potential.
+Among other services, he facilitates tailored workshops to help organizations renew themselves, govern themselves effectively, and realize their full potential.

 - PUBLICATION/CITIZEN’S READER: In February 2018, Tom Urbaniak’s book Dignity, Democracy, Development: A Citizen’s Readerwas released.
 It is the first book in the Tompkins Institute series, in collaboration with Breton Books.
 The book can be ordered through the major on-line book-sellers.